saltstack/salt/doc/topics/releases/neon.rst

 XML Module
 ==========

-A new execution module for editing XML files is now included.
+A new state and execution module for editing XML files is now included.
 Currently it allows for editing values from an xpath query, or editing XML IDs.

 .. code-block:: bash